 Gardening Jobs a Perfect Career at Any Age

-I selected amenity horticulture at an early age, wanting to design, maintain and develop gardens rather than grow plants or manage landscapes commercially.
+I selected amenity horticulture early, wanting to design, maintain, and develop gardens rather than grow plants or manage landscapes commercially.

 Look up!
 Deep breaths, take time to see the beauty in the morning sky, a new day awaits, the birds are far too cheerful for dawn but it’s nature’s alarm clock, letting sleeping animals know that the morning begins.
 It’s time to begin the hunt for food, sex, or money depending on where you land on the scale, probably all three.

-Today with a passion for plants, native and ornamental, I look to establish environmentally sound techniques for gardening, growing, and help people re-connect with nature.
-An interest in ecology developed during these influential years addressing sustainable opportunities as part of my own career.
+Today with a passion for plants, native and ornamental, I look to establish environmentally sound techniques for gardening, growing, and helping people re-connect with nature.
+An interest in ecology developed during these influential years addressing sustainable opportunities as part of my career.

-Unfortunately there are still sectors of the horticultural industry are under-valued, under-paid and leave the gardener with little or no financial security or benefits.
-Perennial an UK based organization helps people in horticulture and gardeners with life’s challenges, including health and wellness, housing and financial difficulties.
+Unfortunately, there are still sectors of the horticultural industry that are undervalued, and underpaid and leave the gardener with little or no financial security or benefits.
+Perennial a UK-based organization helps people in horticulture and gardeners with life’s challenges, including health and wellness, housing, and financial difficulties.

 Books I recommend